Aurélio Pereira

-Aurélio da Silva Pereira (1 October 1947 – 8 April 2025) was a Portuguese football coach and youth player scout who was professionally involved with the men's football team of Sporting Clube de Portugal (Sporting CP) for several decades.
+Aurélio da Silva Pereira (1 October 1947 – 8 April 2025) was a Portuguese football coach and youth player scout who was professionally involved with the men's football team of Sporting CP for several decades.
 Firstly, as a player at youth and junior level; then, as coach of all the Sporting CP's youth teams (two-time national youth champion); and, finally, as sporting director of all youth football in 1995-96 and 1996–97.
 In 1988, he was the mastermind and creator of the Sporting CP's world-renowned recruitment and youth development department, which he coordinated for over 30 years.
-Hundreds of boys were scouted and coached under his direct supervision and responsibility across decades of work as a youth coach and scout at Sporting CP, some of them would become notable world-class footballers, such as Paulo Futre, Luis Figo and Cristiano Ronaldo.
+Hundreds of boys were scouted and coached under his direct supervision and responsibility across decades of work as a youth coach and scout at Sporting CP; some of them would become notable world-class footballers, such as Paulo Futre, Luis Figo and Cristiano Ronaldo.

 Early life and career

-Born on 1 October 1947 in Lisbon, Aurélio da Silva Pereira started his career in football at Sporting Clube de Portugal as a youth player, later joining Operário FC (from Alfama neighbourhood) and Futebol Benfica as a player.
-As a coach for Futebol Benfica he managed to take the club to the national championships.
+Born on 1 October 1947 in Lisbon, Aurélio da Silva Pereira started his career in football at Sporting CP as a youth player, later joining Operário (from Alfama neighbourhood) and Fofó as a player.
+As a coach for Fofó, he managed to take the club to the national championships.
 Having already had a successful career in business as a salesman, he became a coach in his spare time to help his brother.
-Then, responding to a challenge from Hilário, one of Sporting CP's most notable players from 1958 to 1973, Aurélio da Silva Pereira returned to Sporting CP where he coached youth football for over twenty years.
+Then, responding to a challenge from Hilário, one of Sporting CP's most notable players from 1958 to 1973, Aurélio da Silva Pereira returned to Sporting CP, where he coached youth football for over twenty years.
 In 1988, he decided to create the Recruitment and Training Department of Sporting CP, within which he developed a national network of scouts to identify young football talent.
 It was this new systematized network, born from its smaller predecessor which was also operating under the supervision of Aurélio Pereira (Paulo Futre was discovered by Pereira in 1975), that allowed Sporting CP to be the first to discover promising players such as Emílio Peixe, Luís Figo, Simão Sabrosa, Ricardo Quaresma, Nani or Cristiano Ronaldo.
 With the creation of the Sporting Academy and the progressive professionalisation of the department he created, Aurélio da Silva Pereira ceased to be just a natural talent spotter, reinforcing the image of a trainer by regularly bringing new players into Sporting CP's teams.